Campus Master Plan Brings Change for the Good

 These defining qualities of the hilltop have been led by an ambitious campus master plan that guides us in preserving the beauty, character and sustainability of our urban campus.
 From 2001 to 2015, we accomplished more than 15 large-scale projects with significant success, including the addition of five residence halls, a dining hall, three academic buildings, a state-of-the-art library, four outdoor plazas and the planting of more than 1,000 trees.
 Sustainable renovations to five older buildings were completed as well.

 Important campus support services, such as the University Police Department and postal services, are now under one roof in a new operations building, which opened in 2017.
-And The Pavilions, a 133-unit apartment complex located in the heart of campus, opens in Fall 2018, providing housing for nearly 450 upperclassman students.
+And St. André Apartments, a 133-unit apartment complex located in the heart of campus, broke ground in 2016 and opened in Fall 2018.
+The complex provides housing for nearly 450 upperclassman students.

-In 2017, St. Edward’s unveiled a new phase of updates to our master plan that will steer the anticipated growth and evolution of the university over the coming decades.
+In 2017, St. Edward’s unveiled a new phase of updates to our master plan that are steering the growth and evolution of the university over the coming decades.
 For this transformative building and landscape project, St. Edward’s continues its partnership with Sasaki Associates, who worked with us to design and execute the original plan in 1999.

 The purpose of our campus master plan is twofold.
 First, it outlines the types and number of new facilities required to support the university’s planned growth in undergraduate enrollment.
 Second, it provides direction to the orderly development of our physical campus.